andre-svager/docker-react/README.md

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will NOT reload if you make edits.<br>
+The page will NOT reload if you make edits because we need to expose local directory.<br>

-For do this, follow the next steps:
+For do this, we will add volumes for local resources to reference volumes in CONTAINER:

+$ sudo docker run -p 3000:3000 -v /app/node_modules -v $(pwd):/app frontend

 ### `npm test`